 |cDefinition: A disorder characterized by the reflexive act of ejecting the contents of the stomach through the mouth.|

 The goal of physical examination is to identify potential causes of diarrhea and its complications as quickly as possible to reduce morbidity.
-The physical examination should include vital signs and evaluation of skin turgor and oral mucosa to assess hemodynamic status and dehydration.
+The physical examination includes vital signs and evaluation of skin turgor and oral mucosa to assess hemodynamic status and dehydration.
 Abdominal examination includes evaluation for rebound tenderness, guarding, hypoactive or hyperactive bowel sounds, and stool collection.
-A rectal exam can rule out fecal impaction but should be performed judiciously in neutropenic or thrombocytopenic patients.
+A rectal exam can rule out fecal impaction but is performed judiciously in neutropenic or thrombocytopenic patients.

 Laboratory tests may include stool cultures for bacterial, fungal, and viral pathogens.
 A complete chemistry panel and hematologic profile can provide information regarding the effect of diarrhea on kidney function and electrolytes as well as identify changes in white blood cell count in response to infection.
 Urinalysis with specific gravity can provide information regarding hydration status.
 Stool osmolality may also be measured.